 |Talmadge Recital Hall, with two Steinway grand pianos, is widely known for its admirable acoustics and is ideal for performances of piano, vocal, and chamber music.

-On March 6, 2011, the Department of Music welcomed our new Steinway Model D piano to Talmadge Recital Hall.
-This instrument was built in 2004, was originally purchased for the North Theatre in Danville, Virginia, and came to its home on the Hollins University campus in December 2010.
+On March 6, 2011, the Department of Music welcomed our Steinway Model D piano to Talmadge Recital Hall.
 It is one of the last instruments signed by Henry Z. Steinway (1915-2008), great-grandson of the company’s founder.
 Each Steinway grand piano takes nearly a year to create.
 Steinway is dedicated to the ideal of making the finest pianos in the world.
-At 8' 11 ¾" in length, the Steinway Model D piano is a majestic musical instrument and is the overwhelming choice of the world's greatest pianists.
+In July 2013, after Hollins received the designation of an "All-Steinway School," five grand pianos and two upright pianos were delivered to Presser Hall.
+Hollins has joined George Mason University, James Madison University, Radford University, and Episcopal High School in Alexandria as Virginia’s only "All-Steinway Schools."

 Through the generosity of the William R. Kenan Jr. Charitable Trust, the Department of Music is honored to be able to provide our students, faculty, and visiting artists this instrument of exceptional quality for generations to come.